aimclub/OSA/examples/nas-fedot/README.md

 ## Overview

 <overview>
-nas-fedot is a neural architecture search system that enables the design, evaluation, and optimization of neural networks.
-It provides a flexible framework for creating and customizing neural architectures, offering a range of tools and utilities for developers and researchers in the field of artificial intelligence and machine learning.
+nas-fedot is a framework that automates the design and optimization of neural networks for various tasks, such as image classification and seismic inversion.
+It enables users to focus on high-level tasks, accelerating the development of high-performance neural networks.
+The framework targets developers and researchers seeking to improve neural network performance without manual architecture design.
 </overview>

 ---